 How to Write a Penalty Abatement Request Letter

-It comes as no surprise that those writing a penalty abatement request letter for the first time worry about what to include.
-This process is not as complicated as you may think, though.
+It comes as no surprise that those writing a penalty abatement letter for the first time worry about what to include.
+This process is not as complicated as you may think.
 It comes down to seven critical sections:

-1. Write Down Your Information and the Penalty Information
+1. Record Your Information and the Penalty Information

 - The identification number